top of page

 10 Neuroscience Internships for High School Students in San Francisco

-Most of the neuroscience internships for high school students in San Francisco below have an acceptance rate of 20% or lower, given that there are many more high school students looking for internships relative to official programs that provide them.
-We recommend choosing at least five opportunities to apply to.
-If you see an opportunity that excites you, take a moment to write the deadline on your calendar!
+Most neuroscience internships for high school students in San Francisco have acceptance rates of 20% or lower, due to high demand and limited programs.
+We recommend applying to at least five opportunities.
+If one excites you, be sure to mark its deadline on your calendar!

 Ages: 15-19